 PAVING & OVERLAYS

 When paving on grade, new asphalt is placed on finished subgrade or aggregate base material.
 Tack coat is required only on adjoining surfaces and not over the entire area.
 The new asphalt is laid down using the same process as the overlay below.
+ARS Asphalt in Twin Falls, Idhao specializes in meeting your paving needs.
+Call today for a quote.

 A quality paving project begins with a solid, experienced contractor.
 Asphalt Rehabilitation Specialties (ARS) uses state-of-the-art equipment, technology, as well as seasoned crews to ensure your pavement is installed properly.